The cosmic web's Lyman-$\alpha$ glow at $z \approx 2.5$; hydrodynamic models, dust, and wide-field, narrow-band detection: Methods

+calculated assuming an ideal gas and an adiabatic equation of state with index $\gamma = 5/3$, and the subscripts $c$ and $h$ indicate cold and hot.
+For a cold gas phase, we assume that the temperature is $T_c\sim 10^3\rm \;K$, which, under the assumption of an ideal gas, can easily be translated to the internal energy $u_c$.
+The hot gas phase internal energy is, again following \cite{Springel2003}, as

-where $u$ is the total specific internal energy of a particle and the subscripts $c$ and $h$ indicate cold and hot.
-It is then straightforward to derive the electron abundance, since the electron mean molecular weight for fully ionised gas is
+where $u_{\rm SN}$ is the internal energy due to supernovae feedback, defined in terms of the ``supernova temperature'' $T_{\rm SN}\sim 10^8\rm K$ and $A=100$.
+It is then straightforward to derive the electron abundance, since the mean molecular weight for fully ionised gas is

-Note that for \texttt{Sherwood}, there are no hot and cold phases as there is no multiphase star formation model, and it does not have a metallicity model.
-Thus we do not apply the procedure above to this simulation.
+Note that for Sherwood, there are no hot and cold phases as there is no multiphase star formation model, and it does not have a metallicity model.
+Thus, we do not apply the procedure above to that simulation.